 Project Assignment Instructions.

 - Using whatever background material you wish, decide on a region to research.
-Your subject should be mostly in the period 500 BCE to 0.
+Your subject should be mostly in the period of the 19th century.

 - Use the Jstor or Project Muse databases to find an article about accessing, using, or making meaning with fresh water.
 Access, use, and meaning are broadly defined and can include anything that includes fresh water as an essential element in the history.

-- Once you have found an article written about the period 500 BCE to 0, read it well enough to summarize it's main argument (thesis).
+- Once you have found an article written about the period 1800 to 1900 CE read it well enough to summarize it’s main argument (thesis).